-ISAC has nine full-time staff and shares reception with our co-located sister clinic, the Advocacy Centre for Tenants Ontario (ACTO).
+ISAC has eleven full-time staff, with shared reception with our co-located sister clinic, the Advocacy Centre for Tenants Ontario (ACTO).

 Please note that we do not provide legal services to individuals.
 If you require legal advice or assistance, please contact your local community legal clinic.
 You can find out which legal clinic serves your community by visiting the Legal Aid Ontario website or by calling 1-800-668-8258.

 David Bush, Workers’ Rights Organizer (ext.
 5180)

 David holds an MA in Labour Studies from McMaster University and is currently working on his PhD at York University, focusing on the history of movements fighting for employment standards reform.
 Before joining ISAC he worked as an organizer for the Service Employees International Union Local 2 in the Maritimes, where he helped workers in the property service sector fight to form unions and achieve fair contracts.
 David is also actively involved in campaigns to raise the minimum wage and improve employment standards in Ontario.

 Marie Chen, Staff Lawyer (ext.
 5152)